Violetemakhu/Sales-Analysis/README.md

 ### Recommendations
 Based on the analysis, I'd recommend the following actions:
-- Invest in marketing and promotions during the peak peak sales seasons to maximize revenue.
+- Invest in marketing and promotions during the peak sales seasons to maximize revenue.
 - Focus on expanding and promoting products in categoty A.
 - Implement a customer segmetation strategy to target high LTV customers effectively.